SciML/SciMLDocs/docs/src/highlevels/modeling_languages.md

 [AlgebraicPetri.jl](https://docs.sciml.ai/AlgebraicPetri/stable/) is a library for automating the intuitive generation of dynamical models using a Category theory based approach.

-## BioEnergeticFoodWebs.jl: Bioenergetic model of food webs

-Simulations of biomass flows in food webs is required to understand the ties betweeen the structure and function of ecological communities.
-[BioEnergeticFoodWebs.jl](https://docs.sciml.ai/BioEnergeticFoodWebs/stable/) provides a robustly tested, well-documented, computationally efficient common interface for the simulation of bio-energetic systems in food webs.

 ## QuantumOptics.jl: Simulating quantum systems.

 [QuantumOptics.jl](https://docs.sciml.ai/QuantumOptics/stable/) makes it easy to simulate various kinds of quantum systems.